endlessbux/cs3524_assessment_3_team_b/readme.md

 ###### Multiplayer MUD
 * More than one user can join a MUD game
 * Players can see other users in the MUD game
-* Players can see other player’s inventories
+* Players can see other players inventories
 * Users can move around in the MUD
 * Players can see other players at certain location in a MUD game
 ###### Multi-MUD Game